 durability in real-world

-In addition to testing and calibration, another important factor for mass airflow sensor performance is the use of high-quality RTD sensors.
+In addition to testing and calibration, another important factor for performance is the use of high-quality RTD sensors.
 All SMP-manufactured mass airflow sensors feature custom-designed, platinum flow RTD sensors that precisely match OE outputs, and temperature RTD sensors that match OE specifications more closely than the diodes used by some competitors.
 Plus, the pull strength of our RTD lead joints not only matches the OE, but exceeds the aftermarket competition.
 Our RTD components also don't break under extreme vibration.

 Our custom-designed platinum RTD sensors outperform the aftermarket competition in vehicle road, air flow, and high-temp degradation testing, which results in proper drivability

 Competitor's low-quality RTD sensors failed our vehicle road, air flow, and high-temp degradation tests, resulting in noticeable drivability issues.